Riser House Records

 ‘Ours’ is about what it feels like when an ex-lover hits ‘copy and paste’ with the new girl or guy.
 They take them to the same bar, do all the same things they did with you, and to top it all off, they have the audacity to dance with them to the song that used to be yours.

-Meghan Patrick isn’t a household name, but Heart On My Glass as well as these two singles, is sure to get her noticed by listeners and critics alike.
-Though I didn’t resonate with “Ours”, “She’s No Good For Me” will resonate with any who have that flaky friend- and then realise that we can sometimes be that flaky friend.
+Meghan Patrick isn’t a household name, but Heart On My Glass as well as this EP, is sure to get her noticed by listeners and critics alike.
+Though I didn’t resonate with “Ours” and “Red Roses And Red Flags”; both “Who Would I Be” and “She’s No Good For Me” will resonate with probably all of us- in particular “She’s No Good For Me”, with any who have that flaky friend- and then realise that we can sometimes be that flaky friend.
 And the fact still remains that she’s a force to be reckoned with vocally in the country industry; and she can provide healing and comfort to many people.
-These two songs are pretty encouraging and inspiring, and Meghan is only getting started.
+This EP is pretty encouraging and inspiring (save for the savage takedown that is the last song on the EP!), and Meghan is only getting started.
 And so even if you don’t resonate with much of these songs, I’d say still listen.
-Listen to this song and tell me you feel pride and happiness and you don’t have a smile on your face!
+Listen to this EP and tell me you feel pride and happiness and you don’t have a smile on your face!
 Meghan is taking the world by storm- so jump on the bandwagon pronto!